 ProjectSOUTHMOD – simulating tax and benefit policies for development

-This event will introduce policy makers, researchers, and practitioners to MicroZAMOD, a new tax-benefit microsimulation programme which has been developed under the UNU-WIDER SOUTHMOD project, in collaboration with Zambia Institute for Policy Analysis and Research and Southern African Social Policy Research (SASPRI).
+This event will introduce policy makers, researchers, and practitioners to GHAMOD, a new tax-benefit microsimulation programme, which has been developed under the UNU-WIDER SOUTHMOD project, in collaboration with ISSER, University of Tampere, and University of Essex.

 Tax-benefit microsimulation models — which combine representative household-level data on incomes and expenditures and detailed coding of tax and benefit legislation — have proven to be an extremely useful tool for policy makers and researchers alike.
 The models apply user-defined tax and benefit policy rules to micro-data on individuals and households and calculate the effects of these rules on household income.
 The effects of different policy scenarios on poverty, inequality, and government revenues can be analysed and compared.